 Rodney is a 1981 graduate of Northeastern Oklahoma State University in Tahlequah with a Master's of Science in Administration of Criminal Justice and a 1991 graduate of the University of Tulsa, College of Law.
 Rodney was admitted to the practice of law in Oklahoma in 1994 and after retiring from the city, engaged in private law practice in Muskogee until 2011.
 He is a member of the Muskogee County Bar Association, Oklahoma Bar Association and has been admitted to practice before the federal court of the eastern district of Oklahoma.

 Leslie Arnold has served as the Legal Assistant to the City Attorney for the City of Muskogee since August 2007.
 Leslie has extensive contact in person or by phone with the general public, public officials and civic leaders.
 In 2011, Leslie began to supervise the Adult Community Service Program.
 This is a grant sponsored program that was established to help the community as a whole to remove unwanted waste, to help clean up, and maintain properties, and to generally make Muskogee a more beautiful place to live.

 Leslie graduated from Connors State College, with an Associate Degree in Business Administration in 1996.
-She completed an extensive online course in paralegal studies through the Center for Legal Studies in 2011.
+She is a Nationally certified Paralegal.
 In 2012 Leslie was admitted into the National Association of Legal Assistance.
 She is also an active member in the Tulsa Area Paralegal Association.